-Students who have not graduated from high school but whose Composite Standard Score on the ACT places them at the 99th percentile using Oklahoma norms, or whose combined Verbal and Mathematical score on the SAT places them at the 99th percentile using national norms, may apply for full enrollment at a college or university of The Oklahoma State System of Higher Education.
+Students who have not graduated from high school but whose Composite Standard Score on the ACT or whose combined Verbal and Mathematical score on the SAT demonstrates the probability of success in college level work, may apply for full enrollment at a college or university of The Oklahoma State System of Higher Education.
 The College will determine admissibility based on test score, evaluation of the student's level of maturity and ability to function in the adult college environment, and whether the experience will be in the best interest of the student intellectually and socially.
 Proficiency assessments may be required before enrolling in certain courses.
 Contact the TCC Admission Office for more information.